-Conception Vessel 11, Ren-11, Jianli, is one of those acupuncture points that's very useful but isn't much used.
-It's often not really much discussed in lectures or in many books on acupuncture points.
+Conception Vessel 11, Ren-11, Jianli, is one of those acupuncture points that’s very useful but isn’t much used.
+It’s often not really much discussed in lectures or in many books on acupuncture points.
+It lies on one of the acupuncture channels called the Conception Vessel.

 It’s difficult to understand why because although it may not be as high-profile as some of its neighboring points, like Conception Vessel 12 it is, in my opinion, just as useful as some other much more used points.